These French Pancakes, also known as French Crepes, are thin vanilla pancakes perfect as a comforting breakfast or dessert for any occasion.

 - Protein from eggs and milk.

 - Low sugar – you can even make the batter sugar-free, skipping the sweetener.

 - Calcium from milk.

 The less healthy part of crepe is often their filling.
-Most French people fill their crepe with high-sugar ingredients like jam, chocolate spread, powder sugar, or whipped cream.
+Most French people fill their crepes with high-sugar ingredients like jam, chocolate spread, powdered sugar, or whipped cream.
 But it doesn’t have to be!